Profess0ro/hockeyquiz/README.md

 As a first time visiting: <br>- I will have instructions on how this quiz works directly when arriving to the main page.<br>- I can easily find the play button to start the quiz<br>- I can share my feedback about this quiz at the contact page.

 ### Returning visitor
 As a returning visitor: <br>- I will have new question every game I´m playing the quiz since it´s only picks 11 random questions out of the array.
+I want to get a higher score than my last time.

 ### Frequently visitor
 As a frequently visitor: <br>- I want to challenge myself and win with 11 - 0 to the quiz since the correct answer only shows if you have answered right.